top of page

 Isaac Albéniz

-Thaddeus Kozuch performed the music of several Spanish and Latin American
+Thaddeus Kozuch performed the music of several Spanish and Latin American composers, including the complex and beautiful music of Isaac Albéniz.

 VIDEO: Isaac Albéniz - El Puerto